BMCNewsletter/bmcnewsletter.github.io/articles/peppapigsquad.md

 # Formation of Peppa Pig Squad
+---

+WRITTEN BY ZAK

+EDITED BY REIN

+---

 On the 29th of April, 2026, the leader of The Nova Corporation (TNC), Nova, formally declared war on the Imperium of Man (IoM/Imperium), in what many saw as an attempt to revive TNC.